davidilunga/davidilunga/README.md

 ### Hi there 👋, my name is David!
-#### I am a Python and Web Developer
+#### I am a Software Developer an Engineer

-I'm a motivated techie, who is passionate about creating all kinds of projects in different languages.
-I like to use my creativity and problem-solving skills to create new applications and scripts to complete and achieve different functions in software development.
+I'm a motivated techie passionate about creating all kinds of projects in different languages.
+I like to use my creativity and problem-solving skills to develop new applications and scripts to complete and achieve different functions in software development.

 Skills: PYTHON/ JAVA / REACT / JS / HTML / CSS/ FLUTTER